Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/KeyfactorWebCoreModelsEnrollmentEnrollmentCA.md

 `func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) UnsetName()`

 UnsetName ensures that no value is present for Name, not even an explicit nil
+### GetDisplayName

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) GetDisplayName() string`

+GetDisplayName returns the DisplayName field if non-nil, zero value otherwise.

+### GetDisplayNameOk

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) GetDisplayNameOk() (*string, bool)`

+GetDisplayNameOk returns a tuple with the DisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisplayName

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) SetDisplayName(v string)`

+SetDisplayName sets DisplayName field to given value.

+### HasDisplayName

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) HasDisplayName() bool`

+HasDisplayName returns a boolean if a field has been set.

+### SetDisplayNameNil

+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) SetDisplayNameNil(b bool)`

+ SetDisplayNameNil sets the value for DisplayName to be an explicit nil

+### UnsetDisplayName
+`func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) UnsetDisplayName()`

+UnsetDisplayName ensures that no value is present for DisplayName, not even an explicit nil
 ### GetRFCEnforcement

 `func (o *KeyfactorWebCoreModelsEnrollmentEnrollmentCA) GetRFCEnforcement() bool`